 User Defined Depreciation

-The User Defined Depreciation screen allows you to add a new depreciation schedule or edit an existing depreciation schedule.
+Use the User Defined Depreciation screen to add a new depreciation schedule or edit an existing depreciation schedule.
 Up to fifty different user defined methods can be set up.
 Each schedule can span up to 40 years, be declining balance or straight line and have its own purchase and disposal convention.

-The following is a description of the fields that appear on the User Defined Depreciation screen:
+The fields on the User Defined Depreciation screen are:

 Field Description